Epic 2017 End of Year Update

 A word from Brad

 Another momentous year…not sure where it has gone!
-This year was a first for Epic – we ran adventures to all seven continents (yes, we even ran a climb of Mont Blanc!).
+This year was a first for Epic – we ran adventures to all seven continents (yes, even a climb of Mont Blanc!).
+Here is our Epic 2017 update.

 Now finally back on “terra firma” for a while and looking forward to the festive season.
-That said I won’t be sitting still for too long as in late January I am back in Patagonia and Antarctica.
+That said, I won’t be sitting still for too long.
+In late January I am back in Patagonia and Antarctica for our 2018 trip.

 The new year holds lots of promise.
-Among the numerous tailored private adventures in train, we have a couple of noteworthy undertakings on a small group basis, namely:
+Among the numerous tailored private adventures, we have a couple of noteworthy undertakings on a small group basis.

 - A climb of Kilimanjaro, guided by Rob, in January